-7. Attend and present cases at head and neck tumor board (Wednesday 12:00 PM) and at the endocrine multidisciplinary conference (Thursday 4:30 PM x2 per month).
+7. Attend and present cases at head and neck tumor board (Wednesday at 12:00 PM) and at the endocrine multidisciplinary conference (Thursday at 4:30 PM, two times per month).

 8. Attend the monthly head and neck fellow’s conference (last Monday of every month immediately following sign-out).

 Rotations may also include:

 The frozen section fellow has primary responsibility for organizing the workflow in the frozen section room, providing instruction and leadership to the second-year resident and medical students rotating in the frozen section room and carrying the frozen section pager after hours Monday through Saturday.

 The consult fellow is responsible for reviewing all inside/outside consultation (except gynecologic, dermatologic, hematologic and breast cases) that are sent to this institution because the patient is being treated here.
 The fellow reviews the case renders a preliminary diagnosis, signs out the case with the attending and orders any special studies that are needed.
 This fellow also performs a similar function for consult cases that come to attendings as personal consults.

 The breast pathology fellow reviews all inside/outside breast consultation cases.
 They also sign out half of all in-house breast specimens and present at the Breast Tumor Board.
 This fellow is also responsible for selecting the cases for the first year resident slide unknown conference and leading the discussion.